• Shows

 Nov 2–Dec 7

-Hiroshi Sugita
+Hiroshi Sugito

-apples and lemons
+apples and lemon

 Tomio Koyama Gallery Kyobashi

-To inaugurate its third Tokyo venue, Tomio Koyama Gallery Kyobashi presents “apples and lemons,” a solo show featuring old and new abstract works by the acclaimed painter Hiroshi Sugito.
+To inaugurate its third Tokyo venue, Tomio Koyama Gallery Kyobashi presents “apples and lemon,” a solo show featuring old and new abstract works by the acclaimed painter Hiroshi Sugito.
 Through simple colors, textures, and shapes, Sugito’s paintings explore the titular fruits from multiple angles, highlighting their unexpected similarities and revitalizing our perception of the familiar and mundane.

 YUKIO FUJIMOTO, BROOM (TILE), 2024, tiles, dimensions variable.
 Courtesy ShugoArts, Tokyo.